Charles I of England – Reign, English Civil War & Execution

 What else was this Stuart king known for?
 And how authoritarian was his reign?

 Below, WHE explores the life, succession and ultimate undoing of Charles I of England, the monarch whose abuse of power and strong appetite for war made him one of Britain’s most hated rulers.

 Family and Early Life

-Born in Dunfermline Place, Scotland in 1600, to father, James I (also known as James VI of Scotland) and mother, Anne of Denmark, Charles was their second surviving son.
+Born in Dunfermline Place, Scotland in 1600, to James I (also known as James VI of Scotland) and Anne of Denmark, Charles was the second surviving son of his parents.
 James I came from the royal Stuart line and had been successful in uniting the thrones of Scotland and England after a childless Elizabeth I of England died in 1603.

 Henry, his well-liked and widely admired older brother and heir to the throne, succumbed to a severe fever in 1612, aged 18.
 Now the heir apparent, Charles was given the title Prince of Wales, i.e. heir apparent to the English, Irish, and Scottish thrones.
-Charles was 16 years of age.
+Charles was 16 years of age at the time.

 Rise to the throne

 Following the death of James I on March 25, 1625, Charles ascended the throne to begin what would be a regarded as a very tumultuous reign.

 As required of a king, Charles had to find a wife.
 He had an arranged marriage with Henrietta Maria, a devout and unapologetic Roman Catholic, nine years his junior and the sister of Louis XIII of France.

 The marriage would produce nine children over the years and would leave six surviving children.
 The queen consort had a tremendous amount of influence over Charles, a king who was in so many ways a very swayable individual.